Francisco del Rosario Sánchez: Substitute leader for Duarte

 Juan Pablo Duarte's exile took place at the last and most crucial stage of the struggle.
 But it was when Duarte was exiled and in hiding in Venezuela that Sánchez became the central presence in the Dominican revolt.
-In 1843, when Duarte went into exile in Curaçao for fear of being assassinated or imprisoned by the Haitian authorities, Sánchez, then 25 years old, assumed the leadership of the independence movement La Trinitaria, where he presided over the group's meetings and expanded contacts with representatives of the most important social sector in the city, with the collaboration of fellow member Matías Ramón Mella, but in order to avoid being subdued by the Haitians, Sánchez spread a rumor that he had died of an illness.
+In 1843, when Duarte went into exile in Curaçao for fear of being assassinated or imprisoned by the Haitian authorities, Sánchez, then 25 years old, assumed the leadership of the independence movement La Trinitaria, where he presided over the group's meetings and expanded contacts with representatives of the most important social sector in the city, with the collaboration of fellow member Matías Ramón Mella.

 Sanchez's revolutionary work was intense.
 He originally intended to consummate independence at the end of 1843 with only the Trinitarian forces.
-This made Sánchez, along with Vicente Celestino Duarte, request in letter assistance from Duarte:

-Sánchez took the lead as the prime mover of the independence movement, maintaining contact with Duarte through his relatives.
-While educated and having taught himself Latin, English, and French later in life, he is mostly remembered as a man of action.
-In the proceedings that took place just before the proclamation of independence on February 27, 1844, Sánchez was elected by his peers in as Commander in Arms and Chief of the Government Junta in the nascent republic.
-This was quite a recognition and a testament to his virtues.
-In the beginning of January 1844, Sánchez drafted the Dominican Declaration of Independence, which was handed over to conservative Tomás Bobadilla, for publishing, at the suggestion of Mella.
+The objective was an uprising at the end of 1843, for which he sent a letter to Juan Pablo Duarte, which his brother, Vicente Celestino Duarte, also signed, dated November 15, 1843.
+They asked Duarte to arrive along the coast of Guayacanes to put himself at the forefront of the insurrection, and to try to bring weapons.
+The letter portrays the situation that the efforts in pursuit of independence were going through: